Jaunt launches three new cutting edge 360 VR experiences to mark the Louis Vuitton America’s Cup and let you sail with the Land Rover BAR team

 Design and testing of the BAR team's new racing boat - the R1 - has been kept strictly under wraps Click To Tweet

 The design and testing of their sleek new racing boat, the R1, has been kept top secret until now, with massive investment in bleeding edge tech to give the team every possible advantage.
 Competition has been tough as usual with some dramatic action in the semi finals this week underscoring the amazing skill level required to race in this elite event, as well as the very real dangers involved.
 It really is no exaggeration to say that this is “F1 on the water”.
 Take a look at the highlights video below, thankfully everyone in New Zealand’s Team Emirates boat were OK, and these boats can – similarly to F1 cars – be repaired very quickly, so everyone should be back on the water for the next rounds.

-Jaunt flew off to Bermuda to capture the glory of the America's cup in 360 VR Click To Tweet
+Jaunt flew off to Bermuda to capture the America's cup in 360 VR Click To Tweet

 — America’s Cup (@americascup) June 7, 2017